zsfelfoldi/incentives/overview.md

 ## Service tokens and request costs

-In order to reduce price fluctuations and improve serving capacity allocation servers are allowed to sell a limited amount of their service in advance.
+In order to reduce price fluctuations and improve serving capacity allocation, servers are allowed to sell a limited amount of their service in advance.
 Service tokens are issued by individual servers and request costs are nominated in these tokens.
 Request costs (when nominated in service tokens) should depend only on the actual physical difficulty of serving those requests and be independent from actual market conditions.
 The token sale price (nominated in real currencies) can of course change according to market supply and demand.

 ### Token stability